 Also Read: When to Upgrade Motherboard?

-Note that it is possible for the same motherboard to feature certain slots conforming to a newer PCIe version while others conforming to an older PCIe version.
+Note that the same motherboard can feature specific slots conforming to a newer PCIe version while others work to an older one.

-Take for instance, the AMD B550 motherboards.
-Here certain slots conform to PCIe 4.0 while others connect to PCIe 3.0.
+Take, for instance, the AMD B550 motherboards.
+Here specific slots conform to PCIe 4.0, while others connect to PCIe 3.0.

 - If it does not have a free or a working x16 slot with full 16 lanes, then a GPU can get bottlenecked if installed in a slot with fewer than 16 lanes.

-In closing remarks, I cannot stress the fact that the motherboard specsheet is your best friend here.
-Always check the specsheet for figuring out the PCIe slot that offers the full 16 lanes and conforms to the newest PCIe version.
+In closing remarks, I cannot stress enough that the motherboard spec sheet is your best friend.
+Always check the spec sheet to determine the PCIe slot that offers 16 lanes and conforms to the newest version.

 Also Read: Can B Series Motherboards Overclock?